Holly Cunningham: 2012–2019

 In June 2015 she is stunned when Jason proposes to her and initially rejects him.
 She later changes her mind but they agree to wait a while before getting married.
-Holly is horrified when Cindy's bipolar returned causing her to kiss Jason and he did nothing about it.
-She later sleeps with Robbie after he pushed Jason off a ravine and left him for dead.
+Holly is horrified when Cindy's bipolar returns and causes her to kiss Jason and that he did nothing about it.
+She later sleeps with Robbie after he pushes Jason off a ravine and left him for dead.
 She later visits Jason in hospital but refuses to forgive him.
 Robbie later gets her a job babysitting Curtis but she is kidnapped by Trevor and Ashley after their plan to kidnap Patrick was rumbled and they thought she was the snitch, Jason however comes to her rescue and they get back together after Jason tells her how he feels about her, just as Robbie was going to tell her he's in love with her.
 Holly and Robbie continue their affair and although Holly feels regret for betraying Jason, she doesn't end it.
 Holly is devastated when Cindy has to go back to a secure unit, nobody aware that Cindy's friend Lindsey (the Gloved Hand Killer) drugged her and faked the results so nobody would believe her claims of a serial killer.
 Holly then talks to newcomer Alfie Nightingale (Richard Linnell) about it, neither aware that they're half-siblings.
 Jason then proposes to Holly at a Christmas party, but Nico Blake (Persephone Swales-Dawson), who has a crush on Jason, believes it's for her and accepts.
 Humiliated, Nico starts a revenge campaign against Holly and overhears her talking to Robbie about their affair.